-With more than twenty years of experience, Anthony J. Pantuso, III defends the rights of employees across Connecticut with confidence.
+With more than twenty-five years of experience, Anthony J. Pantuso, III fights for the rights of employees across the United States with confidence.
 Both his education and employment background attest to his determination to succeed.
 He earned his bachelor’s degree from Rhodes College in Memphis, Tennessee before returning to Connecticut and pursuing his law degree.
 He graduated from the University of Connecticut School of Law in 1992 and quickly dove into the legal field.

-Attorney Pantuso has extensive trial experience in both state and federal courts.
-In addition, he is an experienced class-action attorney, having been involved in class and collective action litigation on behalf of employees such as retail store managers and assistant managers, grocery store assistant managers, automobile damage appraisers, service representatives, cable installers, restaurant servers, bartenders, delivery drivers and information specialists.
+Attorney Pantuso has extensive trial experience in both state and federal courts, having tried over 40 cases to verdict.
+In addition, he is an experienced class-action attorney, having been involved in class and collective action litigation on behalf of employees such as retail store managers and assistant managers, limousine drivers, automobile damage appraisers, service representatives, cable installers, restaurant servers, bartenders, delivery drivers and information specialists.

-With a wide range of licenses, Attorney Pantuso has experience in many different courtroom settings.
+Attorney Pantuso has experience in many different courtroom settings.
 He is admitted to practice in the Connecticut Superior, Appellate and Supreme Courts, the United States Court of Appeals for the Second Circuit and the United States District Courts for the District of Connecticut and Southern District of New York.
-In addition, he regularly appears before the Connecticut Commission on Human Rights and Opportunities and the United States Equal Employment Opportunities Commission.

 - University of Connecticut School of Law, 1992